nevets10-the-odin-project/tic-tac-toe/README.md

 ---

 Notes
-1. Due to the complexity (or lack thereof) of the game, it seems like having a single module to manage the game board and engine will suffice.
-However, it might be necessary to split those out into separate modules later on.
+1. ~~Due to the complexity (or lack thereof) of the game, it seems like having a single module to manage the game board and engine will suffice.
+However, it might be necessary to split those out into separate modules later on.~~
+2. Re-reading the prompt again, it does mention having an object to control the flow of the game.
+I think that instead of a game board module, it would be a game engine module that holds everything.
+This would technically achieve the goal of having a little global code as possible because it's all in a module...?
+My thoughts for tackling the project seems to differ a bit from the prompt; I'm not immediately seeing the benefit of having the board array inside of an object by itself.